Diet and wellness culture

 Wellness culture ignores the complexities of taking care of oneself.

+It’s wellness “approach” is ableist and one-size-fits-all designed for a specific type of body and lifestyle.
 It doesn’t account for how complicated it can be to exercise if you are disabled with mobility issues.
 It doesn’t realize how complicated it can be to eat when you have chronic illness and/or digestive issues.
-It’s wellness “approach” is ableist and one-size-fits-all designed for a specific type of body and lifestyle.
+It doesn’t allow for flexibility on the days you don’t feel good: our diet and lifestyle habits during our period or our flares are likely going to be different than when we feel our best.

 Healthism and nutritionism